 - 1 tsp sugar

-- Mix the flour and water for the dough to make a smooth dough.
+- Mix the rice flour and hot water for the dough to make a smooth dough.

-- Carefully bring up the sides of the dough to join together round the filling.
-Once all joined, gently roll in floured hands to form a ball.
-Do this with all of the pieces of dough before cooking any.
+- Carefully bring up the sides of the dough to join together around the filling.
+Try not to have it doubled over but relatively even thickness on all sides.
+Once all joined, gently roll the dumpling in floured hands to form a ball.
+Repeat with the rest of the pieces of dough.

-- When ready to cook, bring a pan of water to the boil and add the balls of dough.
-Cook for a couple of minutes until they rise to the top then remove.
-Serve dusted with ground peanuts/almonds if you prefer.
+- When ready to cook, bring a pan of water to a continuous boil and add the balls of dough.
+Cook for a few minutes until they rise to the top (like cooking gnocchi) then remove.
+You can serve them as they are, but commonly served in a light sugar syrup (see notes below) or warm water.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.